skygrid/schedulers/README.md

 Library usage
 ---
-Create two projects (50% weight both and 100 CPU-hours per day) and one job for each and only 1 worker
+Create two owners (50% weight both and 100 CPU-hours per day) each with one task and only 1 worker for them
 ```
 qs := QuotaScheduler{}
 qs.init()